-As all maintained schools do, we follow the National Curriculum which covers a range of subject;
+As all maintained schools do, we follow the National Curriculum which covers a range of subjects;

-English, maths, science, history, geography, design and technology, art, music and PE.
+English, maths, science, computing, history, geography, design and technology, art, music, PE and PSHCE/RSE.
+Our taught modern foreign language is Spanish which is taught in Years 3-6.
 We follow the Cambridgeshire agreed syllabus for teaching religious education.

 Alderman Payne Primary School - Curriculum Intent